 Chiropractic Treatment and the Risk of Stroke and Injury

 If you receive a neck adjustment from a chiropractor, the treatment could very well place you at risk for suffering a stroke.
 Most researchers believe this type of stroke is caused by dissection of the vertebral artery, which supplies blood to the brainstem.

 Substantial medical evidence confirms the risk of strokes from vertebral artery dissection, which can occur during neck manipulations.
 “Dissection” can cause a blood clot to form, blocking the blood flow to the brainstem.
 This harm is well known in the medical community and has been documented in the peer reviewed medical literature for nearly 70 years.
 Nonetheless, many chiropractors neglect or refuse to disclose this danger.

 A stroke can leave you with permanent disabilities.
 You may be left with impaired motor functions, or problems associated with your breathing, blood pressure and consciousness.

 When you suffer an injury from a chiropractic adjustment, you need an aggressive advocate.
 Holding chiropractors accountable for malpractice requires a deep knowledge and understanding of anatomy, medicine and the chiropractic process.
-Mr. Rock has handled many of these cases and he understands what they demand.
+Shafran & Rock, PLLC has handled many of these cases and he understands what they demand.

-Our attorney believes that when a chiropractor fails to warn his or her patients of the risks of neck manipulation and fails to perform these procedures safely, they are committing malpractice.
+Our attorneys believe that when a chiropractor fails to warn his or her patients of the risks of neck manipulation and fails to perform these procedures safely, they are committing malpractice.
 We take on the chiropractic industry and the insurance companies that protect them.
 We also handle cases in which a chiropractor causes a herniated disk injury.

 Holding the Chiropractic Industry accountable for Malpractice